-Learn what kind of snow conditions to expect in New Zealand and in particular on the South Island of New Zealand during the late autumn months (April, May) and winter months (June, July).
+Learn what kind of snow conditions to expect in New Zealand and in particular on the South Island of New Zealand during late autumn and winter.

 As an extension to my best time to visit New Zealand article, I'd like to expand on the winter season in New Zealand and share with you what the snow conditions in New Zealand are like during winter.

 Snow in New Zealand can start falling as early as late April.
-A dust of snow on mountain tops in not an uncommon scene in April.
+A dusting of snow on mountain tops is not an uncommon scene in April.

 For example, I took this picture of Hawkdun Range with snow in April.
 The snow was gone the following day, though, because the temperatures were too high to maintain snow on the mountains.

-Late May you can expect to get the odd day on which bucket loads of snow can fall within a short period of time.
-But such events usually do not last for days and days at a time.
-And again, soon afterwards, the snow melts off and disappears.
+Late May you can expect to get the odd day on which truck loads of snow can fall within a short period of time.

 July weather in New Zealand can be unstable at times bringing periods of rain instead of snow.
 Or the snow might fall, the temperatures rise, and the melting snow will cause lake and river levels to rise.
 You can also get high winds and polar blasts.

-Whether you are in New Zealand or outside of New Zealand, you can always check snow conditions online by using one of the 3 methods to find out whether it has snowed or is snowing in New Zealand.
+Whether you are inside or outside of New Zealand, you can always check snow conditions online by using one of the 3 methods for knowing whether it is snowing in New Zealand.